Cyber threats come in all shapes and sizes and they employ varying tactics to create havoc for organisations and their stakeholders.

 Carrying out a risk assessment for each objective, we might identify multiple scenarios including the following:

-Objective 1 – Security Risk: Customer data which is inputted into the CRM originates from an unencrypted excel document which is left on the company server.
+Objective 1 – Security Risk: Customer data that is inputted into the CRM originates from an unencrypted excel document that is left on the company server.
 A SpendCo sales employee takes a copy of the customer data with him when he joins a competitor and uses it to prospect them for business at his new employer.

 As your business changes so should your cyber security strategy

 At one time, change was unusual and ‘transformation’ programmes took place maybe every 5 to 10 years when something wasn’t working.
 Organisations didn’t like change – it was risky and expensive.
 Today, business change is constant.
 Organisations change or transform for reasons of competitive advantage and many businesses chase the ‘disrupt or be disrupted’ adage.
 The objectives listed above are therefore entirely feasible in a single year.